Crokinole: Equipment

 A round tournament style crokinole board.
 Boards may also be octagonal, which is the more traditional shape.

 Board dimensions vary with a playing surface typically of polished wood or laminate approximately 26 in in diameter.
 The arrangement is 3 concentric rings worth 5, 10, and 15 points as you move in from the outside.
 There is a shallow 20-point hole at the centre.
 The inner 15-point ring is guarded with 8 small bumpers or posts.
 The outer ring of the board is divided into four quadrants.
 The outer edge of the board is raised slightly to keep errant shots from flying out, with a gutter between the playing surface and the edge to collect discarded pieces.
 Crokinole boards are typically octagonal or round in shape.
 The wooden discs are roughly checker-sized, slightly smaller in diameter than the board's central hole, and typically have one side slightly concave and one side slightly convex, mainly due to the inherent features of wood, more than a planned design.
 Alternatively, the game may be played with ring-shaped pieces with a central hole.
+The discs were sometimes also called biscuits in the past in southwestern Ontario.